 Low Carb Pumpkin Cheesecake Mousse

-In a KitchenAid or stand mixer blend cream cheese and pumpkin until smooth.
+or any stand mixer blend cream cheese and pumpkin until smooth.

 Add the rest of the ingredients and blend until whipped and fluffy about 5 minutes.